Substantive Change at VSU

 For Curricular Changes:

-- Stage 1: The Faculty, Department Head, Dean, and College Executive Committee prepares and approves curriculum revisions according to VSU's Guidelines for New or Changed Courses or Curriculum.
+- Stage 1: The Faculty, Department Head, Dean, and College Executive Committee prepare and approve curriculum revisions according to VSU's Guidelines for New or Changed Courses or Curriculum.
 Approved recommendations advance to Stage 2.

 - Stage 2: The Academic Committee of the Faculty Senate and Graduate Executive Committee meet monthly during the academic year to review and approve proposed curriculum changes and ensure changes comply with established VSU procedures and policies, including VSU's Determination of Credit Hours for Courses Policy.
 The Academic Committee is the main source for new program approvals, significant departures of existing programs, and program terminations.
 Academic Committee agendas, packets, and minutes are posted on the committee’s website.